thingsboard/thingsboard.github.io/docs/user-guide/install/config.md

 #### logback.xml

-Configuration file for logging.
-Allows to control log level, size of log files and total size/volume of logs.
+The configuration file for logging.
+Allows controlling the log level, the size of log files and the total size/volume of logs.